ciena-frost/bunsen-tutorial/README.md

 Now that we have our application and routes setup we can start digging into creating forms with bunsen.

-Lets start by placing the `frost-bunsen-form` component on our sign up page.
-If you read the documentation for this component you will find that it has a required `bunsenModel` property so lets go ahead and initialize that with a property we will end up adding to our controller.
+Let's start by placing the `frost-bunsen-form` component on our sign up page.
+If you read the documentation for this component you will find that it has a required `bunsenModel` property so let's go ahead and initialize that with a property we will end up adding to our controller.

 *app/templates/signup.hbs*